pen-lang/pen/README.md

 ### Reliable testing

-- All unit tests are deterministic.
-- Therefore, testing is always reliable and fast.
+- Unit tests are always deterministic and fast.
-- You never get bothered by flaky or slow tests.
+- No flaky or slow tests bother developers.

 ### Even more...